ChatGPT 10 min read

 The February 2026 update — what changed

 Turnitin pushed a model update in February 2026 that is worth understanding because it changes the calculus for anyone submitting AI-assisted work this academic year.
 The update did three things.
 It expanded coverage to GPT-5, GPT-5-mini, GPT-5-nano, GPT-5.1, Gemini-2.5-pro, and Gemini-2.5-Flash.
 It improved recall — meaning it now catches AI text it previously missed — while keeping the document-level false positive rate below 1% for scores above 20%.
-And it added explicit detection of AI-bypass-tool fingerprints, which targets the lower-tier humanizers that work by simple synonym substitution.
+And it added explicit detection of AI-paraphrasing fingerprints, which targets the lower-tier tools that work by simple synonym substitution.

 The update did not change the fundamental architecture.
 Per-token probability is still the core signal.
 The 20% display threshold is still in place.
 Sentence-level highlighting still works the same way, with roughly 4% sentence-level false positive rate per Turnitin's own published numbers.
 So the model is more aggressive on raw AI output and on simple humanizers, but no different on text that has been genuinely rewritten at the structural level.